JuliaStats/GLM.jl/README.md

 This will soon change when ```Glm.jl``` becomes a Julia package.

 The `glmfit` function in this package fits generalized linear models with the Iteratively Reweighted Least Squares (IRLS) algorithm.
-It is closer to the R function glm.fit than to R's glm in that the user is required to specify the model matrix as a matrixm, rather than in a formula/data specification.
+It is closer to the R function ```glm.fit``` than to R's ```glm``` in that the user is required to specify the model matrix explicitly, rather than implicitly in a formula/data specification.

 A `GlmResp` object is created from the response vector, distribution and, optionally, the link.
 The available distributions and their canonical link functions are

     Bernoulli (LogitLink)
     Poisson (LogLink)